redhat-et/triton-dev-containers/README.md

 ## Details

-This repository provides development containers preconfigured with all the necessary tools to build and run Triton and Triton-cpu.
+This repository provides development containers preconfigured with all the necessary tools to build, run and profile Triton and Triton-cpu.
 By mounting your Triton directory from the host into the container, you can continue working with your preferred IDE while keeping build and runtime tasks isolated within the container environment.
 This